Willmore surfaces in spheres via loop groups $I$: generic cases and some examples

 \begin{remark} ({\em H\'{e}lein and Ma's harmonic maps})

-In \cite{Helein}, H\'{e}lein followed the treatment of Bryant \cite{Bryant1984} to deal with Willmore surfaces in $S^3$ by using loop group methods \cite{DPW}.
-He used two kinds of harmonic maps: the conformal Gauss map and the ones he first introduced as ``roughly harmonic maps".
-In terms of the notation used here, for a Willmore immersion $y$ in $S^3$ with local lift $Y$, let $\hat{Y}\in \Gamma (V)$ such that $\langle \hat{Y}, \hat{Y}\rangle=0,$ and $\langle Y, \hat{Y}\rangle=-1.$ Then H\'{e}lein's roughly harmonic map is defined by
+In \cite{Helein}, H\'{e}lein extended the treatment of Bryant \cite{Bryant1984} to deal with Willmore surfaces in $S^3$ by using a loop group method \cite{DPW}.
+He used two kinds of harmonic maps: the conformal Gauss map and the ones he called ``roughly harmonic maps".
+In terms of the notation used here, for a Willmore immersion $y$ in $S^3$ with a local lift $Y$, choose $\hat{Y}\in \Gamma (V)$ such that $\langle \hat{Y}, \hat{Y}\rangle=0,$ and $\langle Y, \hat{Y}\rangle=-1.$ Then H\'{e}lein's roughly harmonic map is defined by

 The reason of the name ``roughly harmonic" is that although $\mathfrak{H}$ may not be harmonic in general, it really provides another family of flat connections (see (36) page 350 in \cite{Helein} for details).
 If one assumes furthermore that $\hat{Y}$ satisfies